CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 # [MXNet Single Path One Shot NAS](https://arxiv.org/abs/1904.00420)
 This repository contains single path one-shot NAS networks  **MXNet (Gluon)** implementation, modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot).
-In this work, an open-sourced weight sharing Neural Architecture Search (NAS) pipeline is provided.
+In this work, an open-sourced weights sharing Neural Architecture Search (NAS) pipeline is provided.
 It can finish **training and searching on ImageNet totally within `60` GPU hours** (on 4 V100 GPUs, including supernet training, supernet searching and the searched best subnet training) **in the exploration space of about `32^20` choices**.

 By utilizing this implementation, a new state-of-the-art NAS searched model has been found which **outperforms** other NAS models like `Single Path One Shot, FBNet, MnasNet, DARTS, NASNET, PNASNET` by a good margin in all factors of FLOPS, number of parameters and Top-1 / Top-5 accuracies.
 Also for considering [the MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html), before any quantization, it **outperforms** other popular base models like `MobileNet V2, V3, ShuffleNet V1, V2, V2+` too.